 FIFA imposes global bans on players, refs

-ZURICH (AP) — FIFA has imposed global bans on players and referees from Armenia, Lebanon, Estonia and Tunisia who are implicated in match-fixing cases.
+ZURICH (AP) — FIFA imposed global bans Thursday on players and referees from Armenia, Lebanon, Estonia and Tunisia who are implicated in match-fixing cases.

-FIFA said Thursday it extended life bans for two Armenian match officials on FIFA's international list, referee Andranik Arsenyan and assistant Hovhannes Avagyan.
+FIFA extended life bans for two Armenian match officials on FIFA’s international list, referee Andranik Arsenyan and assistant Hovhannes Avagyan.
 They admitted to trying to fix a Europa League match in July for a betting scam.

 Arsenyan and Avagyan, who were both appointed in 2012 to FIFA’s approved list for international matches, were previously banned for life by the Armenian federation and UEFA.